 Over the last decade germanium has been proposed as one of the most promising materials for light detection, modulation, and emission in silicon-photonics architectures [1-3].
-Its direct bandgap, which is only about 140 meV larger than the fundamental indirect band-gap [4], ensures excellent absorption and promising emission properties, which recently led to the realization of integrated photodetectors [5-8], electroluminescent devices [9,10], and to the demonstration of optically-pumped [11] and electrically-pumped [12] Ge lasers.
-An attractive feature of the Ge optical properties is the overlap between the direct emission band and the conventional telecommunication window around the 1.55 μm wavelength.
-Along the road towards integrated Ge light sources, significant efforts have been devoted to material engineering in terms of strain [13-17] and doping [18,19], in order to make radiative recombination more effective and create the conditions for population inversion and gain [20,21].
-Also photonic engineering has been applied in order to establish cavity resonances at the desired emission wavelengths.
-Cavities based on photonic crystals have played a major role in this field, achieving large emission enhancement factors and high directionality [22,23,24].
-A particularly appealing perspective, leading to compact and cost-effective solutions, is the direct shaping of the active Ge material as a cavity for photons, which allows one to spectrally purify, enhance, and re-direct photon emission.
-While this concept has been successfully applied to the development of waveguide [11,25], photonic-crystal [26], and disk resonators [27], the overall size of these photonic devices was generally much larger (from several μm to mm size) than the free-space operating wavelength λ_0 , although, in principle, the volume of a resonant dielectric cavity can be as small as about $(\lambda_0/2n)^3$, n being the refractive index of the dielectric.
-It is one of the main paradigms of nano-optics that size reduction of modal volumes can increase light-matter interaction and boost light emission, also possibly reducing the threshold for lasing.
+Its direct bandgap, which is only about 140 meV larger than the fundamental indirect band-gap, ensures excellent absorption and promising emission properties, which recently led to the realization of integrated photodetectors [4-7], electroluminescent devices [8,9], and to the demonstration of optically-pumped [10] and electrically-pumped [11] Ge lasers.
+An attractive feature of the Ge optical properties is the matching between the direct emission band and the conventional telecommunication window around the 1.55 μm wavelength.
+Along the road towards integrated Ge light sources, significant efforts have been devoted to material engineering in terms of strain [12-16] and doping [10,17], in order to make radiative recombination more effective and to create the conditions for population inversion and gain [18,19].
+Also photonic engineering has been applied, although to a lesser extent, in order to establish cavity resonances at the desired emission wavelengths.
+A particularly appealing perspective, leading to compact and costeffective solutions, is the direct shaping of the active Ge material as a cavity for photons, which allows one to spectrally purify, enhance, and re-direct photon emission.
+While this concept has been successfully applied to the development of waveguide [20,21], photonic-crystal [22], and disk resonators [23], the overall size of these photonic devices was generally much larger (from several $\mu$ m to mm size) than the free-space operating wavelength $\lambda_0$ , although, in principle, the volume of a resonant dielectric cavity can be as small as about $(\lambda_0/2n)^3$ , n being the refractive index of the dielectric.
+It is one of the main paradigms of nano-optics that size reduction of modal volumes can increase light-matter interaction and boost the Purcell factor for light emission, thus possibly reducing the threshold for lasing.
 Moreover, the trend towards smaller light sources is clearly driven by the perspective integration of nano-devices with largely reduced footprints.

-In this work we design, fabricate, and experimentally characterize Ge nanoresonators on Si in the form of truncated waveguides with a fixed section profile of about $400\times400 \text{ nm}^2$, i.e. very close to the cut-off conditions for the waveguide, and with a length L varying from 500 nm to 1400 nm.
-We characterize their cavity resonances by scanning confocal photoluminescence microscopy and observe on resonance a 27-fold enhancement in the collected emission per unit volume when compared with a continuous Ge film having the same thickness.
+In this work we design, fabricate, and experimentally characterize Ge nanoresonators on Si in the form of truncated waveguides with a fixed section profile of about $400\times400 \text{ nm}^2$ , i.e. very close to the cut-off conditions for the waveguide, and with a length L varying from 500 nm to 1400 nm.
+We characterize their Fabry-Pérot resonances by scanning confocal photoluminescence microscopy and observe on resonance a 27-fold enhancement in the collected emission per unit volume when compared with a continuous Ge film having the same thickness.